aa-wong/Q-learning-reinforcement-learning-taxi-experiment/README.md

 # q-learning-taxi
-A taxi experiment using Q-learning reinforcement
+A reinforcement learning experiemnt written in vanilla Python using Q-learning technique